 Qorokwe Camp: Our full report

 ... in the south-east of the Okavango Delta, bordering Botswana’s Moremi Game Reserve.
-The camp has great views over a large lagoon that is fed by the Santandadibe River: classic Delta scenery, with particularly high densities of predators.Qorokwe shares this extensive private concession with Gomoti Plains Camp and sister camps Stanley’s Camp and Baines’ Camp.
+The camp has great views over a large lagoon that is fed by the Santandadibe River: classic Delta scenery, with high densities of predators.Qorokwe shares this extensive private concession with Gomoti Plains Camp and sister camps Stanley’s Camp and Baines’ Camp.
 Qorokwe and Gomoti Plains share an airstrip, but once you’ve landed, you head off in opposite directions and it’s very seldom that you’ll see each other’s game vehicles.
 It’s even less likely that you’ll see a vehicle from Stanley’s and Baines’ as they’re much further south and the distance is vast, with rivers and seasonal floodplains between them.

 Qorokwe is certainly a luxurious camp, far more contemporary in design than most others in the Delta and very different from the more “traditional tented” safari design.
 This is evident as soon as you approach the substantial main area: a boxy, mostly open-plan structure of geometric wrought iron and wood.
 The open sides overlook the lagoon and the woodland beyond, as well as the inviting swimming pool and firepit.
 During our stay we saw a number of buffalo and elephants in front of camp enjoying water in the permanent lagoon; for a closer look, take advantage of one of the telescopes on the deck that are trained on this area.